apostrophecms/apostrophe-sandbox/README.md

 # Apostrophe Sandbox

 Apostrophe Sandbox aims to be a complete starting point for developing content-managed websites with [Apostrophe](http://github.com/punkave/apostrophe).

-## This is an early alpha quality version of Apostrophe 2, for node.js developers.
-Most frontend design work has not happened yet.
-Page trees, blogs events, etc. are not part of Apostrophe 2 yet.
+## Current Stability: Beta

+Apostrophe 2 is our new implementation of Apostrophe for [node.js](http://nodejs.org/).
+Apostrophe 2 is in production use on some of our client sites, however the APIs are not frozen yet as we continue to refactor and improve the code.
+Not all modules have matured yet, and some modules we've released don't yet have representative stylesheets and templates in the sandbox.
+Apostrophe 2 should be considered beta quality at this point.
 See [Apostrophe 1.5](http://apostrophenow.org) for the current stable and mature release of Apostrophe for PHP and Symfony.

 ## Installation